 It has been a fun week with the new grand babies and I decided that I would make a batch of these to give to the kids.
 I know that they will eat them up.
 I also know that my 2 year old grandson is wondering why in the world his new sister is so boring.

 He wants her to sit in the chair and get down on the floor and play with him.
-His mom and dad have the cutest video of him looking in her drawers before she was born, and he is pulling out the clothes and then he pulls out a pair of pajamas, looks at them and then he says “how cute” in his little voice.
+His mom and dad have the cutest video of him looking in the drawers in her room, before she was born, and he is pulling out the clothes and then he pulls out a pair of pajamas, looks at them and then he says “how cute” in his little voice.

 So if I am ever feeling like I need a pick me up, I just listen to his cute little video.
 I know that he is going to be a big help for him mom.
 Maybe too big.
 And I am sure that he will have his new little sister talking in no time at all.